princeampofo/eventsfinder/AI_usage.md

 5. For the UI/UX design, I sought AI assistance to generate design ideas and layouts that would provide an intuitive and visually appealing experience for users.

+6. When integrating location services, I used AI to understand the best methods for obtaining and utilizing user location data for event discovery, ensuring users could easily find nearby events.